|Don's Home Science Biology Anatomy|

 This wiring system surpasses by many orders of magnitude the complexity of even the most advanced supercomputers.

 In the 4th century BC Hippocrates concludes the brain was involved in sensation and was the seat of intelligence.
-Plato agrees.
+Plato agrees, but it not accepted until experiments by Roman physiologist and anatomist Galen identified it in the 2nd century AD.
+See Neuroscience History

 But there is still a lot that is unknown.